-Step 21.4 Generally in the absence of specific instructions from the radio manufacturer, it is recommended that the receiver should be placed where it is least likely to have impact during a crash.
-Keep the battery pack and other heavy loose items ahead of the receiver.
-CONFIRM RADIO OPERATION Carefully review how your Electronic Speed Control (ESC) works.
+25E- Typical battery arrangement CONFIRM RADIO OPERATION Carefully review how your Electronic Speed Control (ESC) works.
 Most ESC's will not power up the motor until the throttle has been reduced to zero.
 Avoid the prop in case the motor suddenly starts to turn.
-STAGE 22 Step 22.1 Consult your radio manual for instructions about testing and operating your radio system.
-Step 22.2 Pay particular attention to charging your batter- STAGE 23 BALANCING THE AIRCRAFT Step 23.1 The CG for your NOUVO 1300EP is located at 2- 1/2 in - 2.875 in (64 - 73 mm) back from the leading edge of the wing when the wing has been attached to the fuse-lage as per illustration 24A.
-Step 23.2 For the initial flight, the CG should be located at 2-1/2 in (64mm) back from the leading edge of the wing when the wing has been attached to the fuselage.
+Step 22.1 Consult your radio manual for instructions about FOR ELECTRIC POWER, YOU WILL NEED TO INSTALL testing and operating your radio system.
+Step 22.2 Pay particular attention to charging your batteries and range testing your system before and after each Step 22.3 Check that all controls are working correctly before and after each flight.
+THE FUSE AND YOUR BATTERY TO TEST YOUR ESC & MOTOR OPERATION STAGE 23 BALANCING THE AIRCRAFT 2-1/8" (50 - 55 mm) back from the leading edge of the wing when the wing has been attached to the fuselage as per illustration 24A.
+Step 23.2 For the initial flight, the CG should be located at 2" (50mm) back from the leading edge of the wing when the wing has been attached to the fuselage.
 Step 23.3 The CG is measured with the motor, battery and all other components installed.
 Step 23.4 Set up the CG as it will be when you fly it.